oryoruk/oryoruk.github.io/README.md

 - Update original URLs of blog and diary (in September old ones will expire)
 - Pick an HTML5 template
 - Pick a photo
-- Write "Welcome" section
+- Write the "Welcome" section
-- Write "Research Interests" section
+- Write the "Research Interests" section
 - Update CV to reflect:
   - ~~Name~~
   - Graduation, GPA